ujcs/projectamp/README.md

 **Course Management:**

-- Course Catalog listing all courses (All courses are tied to a particular program)
+- Course Catalog listing all courses (All courses are tied to a particular program.
+Programs could be tied to a "school," though in just about every case a program should be sufficient.
+Courses can be found in multiple degrees, certificates, but degrees/certs will only be part of one particular program.)
 - Course Planning (Calculating deadlines for development, issuing contracts, etc. based off of when the course is next slated to be taught.)
   - *Tying to skills matrix for instructor selection being the most critical (i.e. identifying who is qualified or capable of teaching a particular course)*